OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Data Analysis

-As part of my Transaction Analysis series, I first imported the dataset at hand
+After importing, investigating and manipulating certain sections of the dataset, I